Hey Readers, today we will discuss Properties of Metals in brief, before dive into the topic let me give you an idea about metal and alloys.

 It is applied to remove previous magnetization or residual magnetism.
 The Coercive force must be very small in magnetic materials.

-When a ferromagnetic material is subjected to gradually increasing magnetic field, simultaneously there will be a corresponding increase in the intensity of magnetization.
+When a ferromagnetic material is subjected to a gradually increasing magnetic field, simultaneously there will be a corresponding increase in the intensity of magnetization.

 When the field strength is decreased to zero.
 In order to reduce it to zero, a certain amount of magnetic field is applied in the reverse direction.

-A Similar phenomenon is observed even in the negative direction.
+A similar phenomenon is observed even in the negative direction.

 The change in the intensity of magnetization always lags behind the change in the magnetic field strength.
 This phenomenon of magnetic materials called hysteresis.

-5. Chemical properties:
+5. Chemical Properties:

 Some of the important chemical properties considered in the selection of materials are corrosion, composition and acidity and alkalinity.